burgil/supe-project-creator/README.md

 ### Version 1.3.9 - Improved Bump Script

-- **Version Control Support for the Bump Script**: When `bump.ts` is used the script will prompt to push into GitHub at the end, but if there are any pending changes it will ask you if you want to pull them first and let you know if there were conflicts while pushing, Otherwise it will use the bump message to commit a detailed commit into GitHub
+- **Version Control Support for the Bump Script**: When `deno run bump` is used the script will prompt to push into GitHub at the end, but if there are any pending changes it will ask you if you want to pull them first and let you know if there were conflicts while pushing, Otherwise it will use the bump message to commit a detailed commit into GitHub

 ### Version 1.3.8 - Fixed Docs